alozano-77/AWS-SAA-C02-Course/README.md

 #### 1.3.5.4.
 Cross Account Access

-You can use a role in the partner account and use that to upload objects to AWS resources.
+You can use a role in a partner account and use that to upload objects to AWS resources.

 ### 1.3.6.
 AWS Organizations